remy/remysharp.com/public/drafts/the-webapp-discovery-problem.md

 2. **Find**: That app sounds cool, I want to install it. ie. *being advertised to or word of mouth*
 3. **Get**: I want to find the app that goes with this specific thing. ie. *being told to visit "our URL to install our app"*

 **TL;DR** it's not a problem.
-In fact, native app stores are problematic and are limited.
+It's easy to think that native app stores are what we're comparing to, but they have their own problems and limitations.
 Native apps are *only* available via stores.
 Progressive web apps don't have the same restrictions.
 User engagement will be, and is better because there's fewer steps to installation. **Discoverability will be won by URLs (direct marketing) and curated app stores.**

 ## Browse apps